any-docs/css/content/reference/selectors/_colon_link/index.md

 ## Examples

-By default, most browsers apply a special {{cssxref("color")}} value to visited links.
+By default, most browsers apply a special `color` value to visited links.
 Thus, the links in this example will probably have special font colors only before you visit them.
 (After that, you'll need to clear your browser history to see them again.)
-However, the {{cssxref("background-color")}} values are likely to remain, as most browsers do not set that property on visited links by default.
+However, the `background-color` values are likely to remain, as most browsers do not set that property on visited links by default.

 ### HTML